Fiji: Sir Arthur Gordon and the Little War

-The northern campaign against the Kai Colo in the highlands was similar but involved removing the rebels from large, well protected caves in the region.
+The northern campaign against the Kai Colo in the highlands was similar but involved removing the rebels from large, well-protected caves in the region.
 Knollys managed to clear the caves "after some considerable time and large expenditure of ammunition".
-The occupants of these caves included whole communities, and as a result many men, women and children were either killed or wounded in these operations.
+The occupants of these caves included whole communities, and as a result, many men, women and children were either killed or wounded in these operations.
 The rest were taken prisoner and sent to the towns on the northern coast.
 The chief medical officer in British Fiji, William MacGregor, also took part both in killing Kai Colo and tending to their wounded.
 After the caves were taken, the Kai Colo surrendered and their leader, Bisiki, was captured.
-Various trials were held, mostly at Nasaucoko under Le Hunte, and 32 men were either hanged or shot including Bisiki, who was killed trying to escape.
+Various trials were held, mostly at Nasaucoko under Le Hunte, and 32 men were either hanged or shot, including Bisiki, who was killed trying to escape.

 By the end of October 1876, the "Little War" was over, and Gordon had succeeded in vanquishing the rebels in the interior of Viti Levu.
-Remaining insurgents were sent into exile with hard labour for up to 10 years.
+The remaining insurgents were sent into exile with hard labour for up to 10 years.
 Some non-combatants were allowed to return to rebuild their villages, but many areas in the highlands were ordered by Gordon to remain depopulated and in ruins.
-Gordon also constructed a military fortress, Fort Canarvon, at the headwaters of the Sigatoka River where a large contingent of soldiers were based to maintain British control.
+Gordon also constructed a military fortress, Fort Canarvon, at the headwaters of the Sigatoka River, where a large contingent of soldiers was based to maintain British control.
 He renamed the Native Regiment, the Armed Native Constabulary to lessen its appearance of being a military force.

 To further consolidate social control throughout the colony, Governor Gordon introduced a system of appointed chiefs and village constables in the various districts to both enact his orders and report any disobedience from the populace.
 Gordon adopted the chiefly titles Roko and Buli to describe these deputies and established a Great Council of Chiefs which was directly subject to his authority as Supreme Chief.
 This body remained in existence until being suspended by the military-backed interim government in 2007 and only abolished in 2012.

 Gordon also extinguished the ability of Fijians to own, buy or sell land as individuals, the control being transferred to colonial authorities.